topasmc/topas-docs/parameters/intro/hierarchy.rst

     # or
     includeFile = ../someDirectory/MyIncludeFile.txt

-A file inherits all settings from its ``includeFile``s, and can override any of those included settings by setting the same parameter name to a new value.
+A file inherits all settings from its ``includeFile`` statements, and can override any of those included settings by setting the same parameter name to a new value.

 Type and kind of units has to match type and kind of units for the same parameter name in any ``includeFile``.